 Phishing scams vary widely in terms of their complexity, the quality of the forgery, and the attacker’s objective.
 Several distinct types of phishing have emerged.

 These are the most common types of email scams.
 The sender will attempt to mimic or clone an official Company or Vendor that we do business with.
 An example would be an email from someone that is pretending to be a Paypal Employee asking for sensitive information and provides a link in the body of the email.
 The Link text may display as “paypal.com/123123” but when you highlight the link or click on it you are redirected to a fake website such as “friendpalpay.com/123456“.
 The fake site may even look just like a real web page and request you to fill out digital forms that send your information to not so good people.

 These phishing attacks (usually spear phishing) are directed specifically at executive officers or other high-profile targets within a business, government, or other organization.
+To protect against cyber attacks and data breaches, the use of MDR for small business is proving popular in a range of sectors as more and more businesses are looking to prevent this kind of thing from damaging their operations and reputation.
 Scammers typically target the financial departments by either pretending to be an Executive asking the Finance Team to provide information or the reverse where they pretend to be the Finance Team asking the Executive for information.

 General Web Security Reminders